 Morning Step 4: Facial Oil

 If you have super-dry skin, consider applying a drop of this facial oil before you put on your moisturizer for the day.
-It helps rebuild elasticity and firmness while keeping your skin hydrated all day long.
+It promises to help rebuild elasticity and firmness while keeping your skin hydrated all day long.

 Morning Step 5: Moisturizer

-Packed with probiotics and antioxidants, this moisturizer is specifically designed to help with ageing concerns.
+Packed with probiotics and antioxidants, this moisturizer is specifically designed to help with aging concerns.
 Aside from being effective, the texture is amazing: silky, smooth and ultra light.

 Morning Step 6: SPF

-Since the sun is the biggest culprit of premature aging, SPF is the most important step in an anti-aging skincare routine.
+Since the sun is a major culprit of premature aging, SPF is the most important step in an anti-aging skincare routine.
 "Sun exposure depletes the collagen in your skin and can cause issues with pigmentation," Darden explains.